shaanchanchani/Visualization-Tool/README.md

 ### Overview:
 This is a Geographic Information System web app developed for the Video Analytics for Understanding Animal Behavior at Purdue University.
 Our research team is working to support a larger study investigating chimpanzee hunting behavior by interpreting data captured from motion-triggered camera traps in Senegal.
-The ultimate aim of this project is to provide primatologists with software to geosnatially and temporally visualize prey abundance.
+The ultimate aim of this project is to provide primatologists with software to geospatially and temporally visualize prey abundance.

 ### Demo:
 ![](https://github.com/shaanchanchani/Visualization-Tool/blob/main/Demo2.gif)